team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 :warning: **IMPORTANT NOTE** :warning:
 - The scripts below are written to be run in our internal servers and submitted using `lsf bsub`.
 The paths and the environment variables need to be adjusted to run in a different environment.
-- `cgpCaVEManwrapper` and `cgpPindel` were installed as modules in our internal servers and are called as such from the scripts.
+- `cgpCaVEManwrapper` and `cgpPindel` were downloaded and used as singularity images within our internal pieplines using `bpipe` and are called as such.
 Path, or scripts module call modifications may need to be made to run in a different environment.

 ### Clone MAF and QC repositories
 Using `git` [(see here for how to install git)](https://github.com/git-guides/install-git) clone the repositories `MAF` version `0.5.4` and `QC` version `0.4.3` into the `scripts` directory of the project.